 The Pros Of An Annuity

-The objective is to ensure that the investor receives a steady stream of retirement income.
+The objective is to ensure that the investor receives a steady retirement income.
 Customers may use one of these retirement plans as an add-on to their regular pay during retirement, much like they would while working.
-The client adds the payment on top of his or her Social Security check.
+The client adds the payment on top of their Social Security check.
 The customer will receive a guaranteed income for a period of time or until death do us part.

 Annuities are a type of investment that grows tax-deferred, which means the retirement savings plan is not taxed until you take money out.
 All of these pension programs provide the same advantage: tax deferral.
-Tax deferral simply refers to a benefit offered by the IRS that allows taxpayers to postpone paying taxes until they withdraw funds for personal use.
+Tax deferral refers to a benefit the IRS offers that allows taxpayers to postpone paying taxes until they withdraw funds for personal use.
 Annuity income is taxable when received.

-To help offset the ever-increasing expense of long-term care, insurance companies have created supplements and riders.
+Insurance companies have created supplements and riders to help offset the ever-increasing expense of long-term care.
 A few firms have even developed deferred annuities to provide tax-free payments to pay for nursing homes, assisted living facilities, and home healthcare.

 Customizable Retirement Plans